Delivering data from an Apache Kafka® queue to MySQL®

 data-transfer-mkf-mmy.tf

-file, specify the variables:source_kf_version
+file, specify these variables:source_kf_version

 : Apache Kafka® version in the source cluster.source_user_password

-in the source cluster.target_mysql_version
+password in the source cluster.target_mysql_version

 : MySQL® version in the target cluster.target_user_password

-in the target cluster.transfer_enabled
+password in the target cluster.transfer_enabled

 to ensure that no transfer and target endpoint is created before you manually create a source endpoint.